Do you know all that you should about these sneaky organisms?

 Welcome to the world of foodborne pathogens…

 …consisting of approximately 250 different types of bacteria, viruses, parasites, molds, and algae.
 Because of the prevalence of these harmful microbes, there is an ever growing need for proper training and prevention of pathogen contamination in our food manufacturing processes.
-But do you know all that you should about these sneaky organisms?
+So do you know all that you should about these sneaky organisms?

 During this course you will: